01. History of Asbestos Use

 As American Cyanamid Company grew and continued to complete acquisitions, the number of employees quickly grew by the thousands.
 Some reports estimate the company exploded to about 100,000 employees across the globe by the 1970s, all of whom faced potential exposure to carcinogens on the job.
 In addition to putting their own employees at risk, the company impacted a number of industries who utilized their products in their day-to-day tasks.

 Asbestos Litigation Against American Cyanamid Company

-After employees began to speak up about the health effects of working for American Cyanamid, the company began to face thousands of lawsuits for wrongful exposure.
+After employees began to speak up about the health effects of working for American Cyanamid, the company began to face thousands of asbestos lawsuits for wrongful exposure.

 One such lawsuit was brought forward by Kenneth Zimko and his wife.
 Kenneth developed mesothelioma as a result of secondary exposure at home.
 His father worked for American Cyanamid’s chemical plant in Bound Brook, New Jersey.
 Kenneth described his father’s role with the company as extremely varied, including working as a millwright, machinist, mechanic and boiler house supervisor.
 As all of the duties within these job titles entailed working in a high-heat area, it’s likely that Kenneth’s father was exposed to asbestos frequently and for long periods of time.

 Kenneth unfortunately passed away from mesothelioma during the trial, but the jury awarded his wife $3.5 million in damages.
 American Cyanamid received 50% fault with another company, Tate & Lyle.
 Both companies appealed, and the jury reversed the fault in the case of Tate & Lyle.
 However, American Cyanamid was still found liable for Kenneth’s exposure, and the verdict was upheld.